piqnt/stage.js/doc/api.md

 ```

 #### String
-String is a row of images, but images are dynamically assigned using frames
+String is a row of images, but images are dynamically created using `frames` and `value`.
-and value.

 ```javascript
 // Create a new string instance